ericmustin/node-dd-otel-demo/README.md

 This is a sample node app with connection to mongoDB to troubleshoot or play around with Node.js APM.
 It uses express.js and routes to create endpoints and MongoDB to store data.
-(Note: The data is wiped everytime to destroy the containers)
+(Note: The data is wiped everytime to destroy the containers) Additionally it's instrumented with OpenTelemetry as well as the Datadog Exporter for sending OpenTelemetry generated Traces to your Datadog Agent (and account)

 # STEPS:

 1. Download the folder
-2. Add your api key in docker-compose
+2. Add your api key in docker-compose or in the `.env` file
 3. Run `docker-compose build` to build the docker image
 4. Run `docker-compose up` to spin up the containers
 5. Open Chrome and hit `http://localhost:4000/api/contacts` or `http://localhost:4000/api/`